Ideas to Promote Your Local IMBA Take a Kid Mountain Biking Day

 Posters and Flyers

-Make posters and flyers and have volunteers take them to their local bike shop, grocery store, sporting goods store, school, fitness club, etc., anywhere where you think people who would be interested in your event might hang out.
+Use IMBA's TKMBD poster or make your own and have volunteers take them to their local bike shop, grocery store, sporting goods store, school, fitness club, etc., anywhere where you think people who would be interested in your event might hang out.
 You can organize a one day volunteer poster/flyer distribution day, or just give your volunteers the posters and flyers and have them deliver them as they are running their everyday errands.

 Ask local cycling clubs (many cities have more than one) if they will forward an e-mail about your event to all of their members.